 - SEO measures traffic.
 AEO measures visibility and brand mentions.
 When AI answers a question using your content, you may not get a click - but your brand name appears in the answer.
 That mention builds awareness and trust, even without a pageview.

-For Vancouver businesses, the practical implication is this: your website needs to do double duty.
-It still needs to rank in traditional search, but it also needs to be formatted so that AI systems recognize your content as the best answer to common questions in your industry and location.
+For Vancouver businesses, the practical implication is simple: the website still needs to rank, but it also needs to answer common questions in a format that search systems can understand.

-Zero-click searches are queries where Google provides the answer directly on the results page, and the user never clicks through to any website.
-In 2026, this accounts for the majority of all searches.
+Zero-click searches are queries where Google provides enough information on the results page that the user may not visit a site.
 For local businesses, the impact is felt in specific ways:

-- Your Google Business Profile IS your homepage now.
-When someone searches your business name or your category plus location, the GBP panel shows hours, reviews, photos, and contact info — everything the customer needs to make a decision.
-Many customers call or visit without ever touching your website.
+- Your Google Business Profile often acts like the first screen.
+When someone searches your business name or your category plus location, the GBP panel shows hours, reviews, photos, and contact info.
+Many customers call or visit from that surface.

 4. Seven Practical AEO Tactics for Vancouver Businesses